wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_admin_generateLogBloomCache.md

 ---
-title: eth:admin_generateLogBloomCache \[WebSocket\] {disallowed}
+title: eth:admin_generateLogBloomCache  {disallowed} - Ethereum
-description: Generates cached log bloom indexes for blocks.
-APIs such as eth_getLogsand eth_getFilterLogs use the cache for improved performance.
+description: Example code for the eth:admin_generateLogBloomCache  {disallowed} ws method. Сomplete guide on how to use eth:admin_generateLogBloomCache  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters